 How to Build a Window Seat

-A New Window Seat can Increase the Space in your Home
+A New Window Seat Can Increase the Space in your Home

 A window seat can be the focal point of a room when you are entertaining guests.
-In this project, Ron's new friends have just such a window seat in their home, but it's a bit to narrow to really be comfortable.
+In this project, Ron's new friends have just such a window seat in their home, but it's a bit too narrow to really be comfortable.
 Follow along as Ron works with them to create a new window seat that is comfortable, functional, and looks great.

-Remove the Trim
+Read MoreRemove the Trim

 Remove the existing trim along the wall so that you can get an accurate measurement, and so that the base fits snugly against the wall once you built it.
 Take extra caution with the floor moldings, as you will want to re-install them.
 Use a putty knife behind your pry bar to prevent damage to the surface behind the molding.
 Also, you'll want to make sure you have cut through any caulk with a utility knife.
-This ensure that the wall board won't tear when you pull the molding away.
+This ensures that the wallboard won't tear when you pull the molding away.

 Cut Out the Pieces for the Window Seat

 Using the measurements that you take after removing the trim, create a simple sketch of your seat.
 Once you have determined the proper sizes, you are ready to begin cutting out the pieces.
-Ron is using an aluminum straight edge to help cut the 4x8 pieces of plywood, and had adjusted the saw blade depth to just cut through the plywood and not into the work surface below it.
+Ron is using an aluminum straight edge to help cut the 4x8 pieces of plywood and had adjusted the saw blade depth to just cut through the plywood and not into the work surface below it.

 Assemble the Base